 Hanukkah Lights by David Martin is a new book to us and perfect for my toddler.
 Even though we do not celebrate Hanukkah, I want my kids to be familiar with various religions and celebrations.
 This is a perfect first Hanukkah book.
 My daughter loved it and it was fun to read with my son and have him read unfamiliar words.
 I am excited to share this great Hanukkah book for toddlers.

 The Only One Club by Jane Naliboff is a cute book about a little girl named Jennifer who is the only one in her class who celebrates Hanukkah.
 Soon, she finds out that there are lots of “Only Ones” in her class, such as the only one with red hair, the only one who wears dresses every day, and the only one with a unique last name.
-I like the message this book delivers.
-We should celebrate our diversity and tell our kids that it”™s not a bad thing to be unique.
+I like the message Hanukkah picture books like this deliver.
+We should celebrate our diversity and tell our kids that it’s not a bad thing to be unique.

 The Eighth Menorah by Lauren L. Wohl is a sweet story about Sammy and the menorah he makes in Sunday School.
 The problem is that Sammy’s parents already have seven menorahs and he just doesn’t feel like they need another.
 Lucky for Sammy’s Grandma, she does!
 The story is about Hanukkah, the special relationship grandparents have with their grandchildren, and how special kid-made art really is.